ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/axis_label.md

 ---
+noindex: true
-Title: "Axis Customizations - ScottPlot 4.1 Cookbook"
+title: "Axis Customizations - ScottPlot 4.1 Cookbook"
 Description: "Axes can be customized different ways.
 Axis labels and colors are the most common types of customizations."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71